karldreher/choc-eula/README.md

 You can check the current list of packages with:
 `choc-eula.ps1 -showconfig`

 A sample list is included, you can modify as desired.
+You can also use the `-configfile` parameter in combination with any other parameters to use a custom list - you can keep as many as you want!

-Keep the PS1 script and JSON file together and back the .json file up - this is your personal, living configuration which will hopefully survive multiple PC builds.
-You can continue to make changes to this for the duration of your use of choc-eula, and the usefulness will grow with with the file.
+`choc-eula.ps1 -configfile "c:\path\to\file.json`

 Whenever you want to update or install your apps, simply run choc-eula.ps1 from an administrative Powershell prompt.